Natural Resource Management Faculty & Staff

 Natural Resource Management Department Faculty

-Mr. Dee obtained his Bachelor and Master’s of Science in Geology from the University of Kansas and is currently pursuing a PhD in Geochemistry from the Colorado School of Mines.
-Mr. Dee’s current research involves the role of the various types of dissolved organic carbon on the toxicity of heavy metals in aquatic systems in the Rocky Mountains.
-Mr. Dee has over five years of experience in the environmental consulting industry with The RETEC Group Inc., and MFG Inc. His expertise’s are in the areas of environmental geochemistry and hydrogeology.
+Dr. Dee obtained his Bachelor and Master’s of Science in Geology from the University of Kansas and completed his PhD in Geochemistry from the Colorado School of Mines in 2016.
+Dr. Dee’s current research involves the role of the various types of dissolved organic carbon on the toxicity of heavy metals in aquatic systems in the Rocky Mountains.
+Dr. Dee has over five years of experience in the environmental consulting industry with The RETEC Group Inc., and MFG Inc. His expertise’s are in the areas of environmental geochemistry and hydrogeology.
 He participated in projects that involved hydrocarbon remedial efforts in petroleum refineries in Wyoming and Missouri, geochemical assessments for environmental heavy metals (i.e. lead, zinc, uranium, cadmium, etc), Phase I and II RCRA environmental site assessment activities, GIS, and various hydrologic assessments (TMDL’s, flow characterization, and contaminate transport).
-Mr. Dee also was an instructor of Geology at Front Range Community College in Fort Collins, CO for two and half years
+Dr. Dee also was an instructor of Geology at Front Range Community College in Fort Collins, CO for two and half years

 Contract Administrator CMC/NRM Student Internship Program